Drag force on a moving heavy quark with deformed string configuration: Discussions

-where $T$ is temperature, $m$ is heavy quark mass and $t_D$ is damping time which will be found from drag force as follows\footnote{One should not be confused between the current calculations and what we have done in the beginning of this section according to the motion of the quark with (\ref{relaxation time}) and (\ref{eq:pandt0}) relations.
+where $T$ is temperature, $m$ is heavy quark mass and $t_D$ is damping time which is related to drag force as follows\footnote{There are differences between the current calculation and what we have done with (\ref{relaxation time}) and (\ref{eq:pandt0}) relations.
 In fact, to solve an equation we considered both relaxation time and momentum of heavy quark in SYM as conditions.
 As an interesting practice/check, one can compute $t_D$ in $SW_{T,\mu} $ model \cite{heq} and compare that result at limit $Q\longrightarrow 0$ with our result, then by considering value of $c$ may find the agreement.},